lumenwrites/writingstreak.io/content/pages/landing.md

 ![](/landing/writing-streak.png)

-It counts how many days in a row you successfully wrote enough words to achieve your writing goal.
+It counts how many days in a row you have successfully achieved your daily word count goal.
 Your purpose is to make this number grow as high as possible by never breaking your streak.

-I recommend setting a challenging but attainable goal - write 5 days per week (Monday through Friday), at least 250 words evey day.
+I recommend setting a challenging but attainable goal - write 5 days per week (Monday through Friday), at least 250 words every day.
 Strive to do it at the same time every day and get into a routine.
-The app can automatically send you email reminders when it's time to write, and give you some writing prompts and writing lessons that will help you get started.

 Above the editor you see your timeline - a calendar of your last 30 writing days: